 What Mobile Phone Service Preceded Modern Cell Phones?

-Although people often joke about the weight and bulk of 1980s era briefcase cellphones, those early cellphones had nothing on the original MTS gear.
-MTS equipment weighed 80 pounds and required installation in an automobile or physical structure—although given the long history of geeky exploits among scientists and engineers we can only imagine at least one person involved in the production and distribution of the MTS system attempted to build a backpack model.
+Although people often joke about the weight and bulk of 1980s-era briefcase cellphones, those early cellphones had nothing on the original MTS gear.
+MTS equipment weighed 80 pounds (36 kilograms) and required installation in an automobile or physical structure—although given the long history of geeky exploits among scientists and engineers, we can imagine at least one person involved in the production and distribution of the MTS system attempted to build a backpack model.
 The original service only included 3 channels for the entire city (although it was later expanded to 32 channels after more licenses were added).

 Placing a phone call using the MTS system was much like placing a traditional operator-driven call.
-Users would activate their handset which would in turn connect them to an operator in the Bell System.
-That operator would then direct their call to either a land line or to another mobile handset—given the expense and scarcity of the early MTS units it’s safe to say that the majority of calls were to land lines.
+Users would activate their handset which would, in turn, connect them to an operator.
+That operator would then direct their call to either a landline or to another mobile handset—given the expense and scarcity of the early MTS units, it’s safe to say that the majority of calls were to landlines.

-Although MTS systems are still in use in a handful of very rural areas–such as the Yukon and northern British Columbia–the service has completely died out in metropolitan areas.
-Since equipment for MTS systems is no longer manufactured the majority of systems still in service are at risk of becoming extinct–operators frequently cobble together home made replacement parts and cannibalize parts from older machines to keep the system online.
-So the next time you pull your tiny cellphone out of your pocket and enjoy a crystal clear, private, and inexpensive phone call, give thanks that the days of 80 pound radio phones and duct-taped together towers are long behind us.
+MTS systems are still in use in a handful of very rural areas of North America—long after the service completely died out in metropolitan areas.
+Operators for rural networks frequently cobble together homemade replacement parts and cannibalized parts from older machines to keep the system online.
+So the next time you pull your tiny cellphone out of your pocket and enjoy a crystal clear, private, and inexpensive phone call, give thanks that the days of 80-pound radio phones and duct-taped together towers are long behind us.

 Image by Hackgillam/Wikimedia.